Painting Kitchen Cabinets

 About two years ago I had a revelation.
 I thought, “Holy cow!
 I think a lot of people might want to start painting kitchen cabinets.”
 Why did I think this?
 Because everything I saw on Houzz.com, Pinterest, and on reality TV showcased white kitchens.
-I also knew how expensive it is to replace as well as re-face kitchen cabinets.
+I also knew how expensive it can be to replace or reface kitchen cabinets.
 BUT, I knew that if we painted for people, the kitchen would have an updated look for a fraction of the cost of the other options.
 The problem I had at the time was that I hated painting kitchen cabinets.
 The process was hard, tedious, and impossible to get a good end result.
 There had to be a better way!

-About that time, I was helping a friend move.
+About that same time, I was helping a friend move.
 As we finished our last load from the moving truck, I looked around and thought: THIS would be perfect for painting kitchen cabinets!
-The box truck could be outfitted with a wall, and some closet rods.
+The box truck could be outfitted with a wall and some closet rods.

-After a little research, I decided the truck idea was not the best idea, BUT buying a 20 foot trailer would be perfect!
-So in November of 2014, I bought my first trailer, and built our first mobile spray booth.
+After a little more research though, I decided the truck was not the best idea, BUT buying a 20-foot trailer would be perfect!
+So in November of 2014, I bought my first trailer and built our first mobile spray booth.
 Fast forward to today, we have five of them.
 Customers love our trailers because we do not need to take the doors and drawers off-site, and we do not need to take over their garage, as we had previously done.
 Over the last two years, we have learned and perfected our process.

 It’s all in the Prep

 Painting kitchen cabinets is highly technical; there is a right way and a wrong way to paint cabinets.
 Unfortunately, the majority of cabinets I see painted are not done the right way.
-Kitchen cabinets are one of those things in your house that you use a lot, and the more they are touched, opened, and interacted with, the more opportunity for failure.
-Personally, I see it as if there is something in your home that you use a lot, it makes sense to buy the best or get the best.
+Kitchen cabinets are one of those things in your house that you use a lot, and the more they are touched, opened, and interacted with, the more opportunity there is for failure.
+Personally, I believe if there is something in your home that you use a lot, such as cabinets, it only makes sense to buy the best or get the best.
 That is why when we are painting kitchen cabinets, we do it right.

 When you are painting kitchen cabinets, the foundation is very important.
 Here are the preparation steps we follow when painting kitchen cabinets: